OISTE/repository/OWGTMCPS.md

 # 2. PUBLICATION AND REPOSITORY RESPONSIBILITIES
 ## 2.1  Repositories

-The main repositories of the CIDPKI are:
+The main repositories of the OWGTM are:
 - Policies repository for disclosure of CP/CPS and related information.
 This repository is a set of web pages and services available at the URLs https://oiste.org and https://wisekey.com/repository
 - Certificate and Certificate Revocation information repositories.
 The CA certificates and Certificate Revocation Information sources are included, when relevant, as CDP and AIA extensions in the certificates issued under the OSITE Root CAs
 - Public Certificate repositories.
 Publicly accessible certificate information repositories optionally maintained by the operators of the Certification Authorities operating under the OWGTM are disclosed appropriately to the relying parties of these certificates

 ## 2.2  Publication of certification information

-The OGTM is responsible for publication of information regarding practices, certificates, and the current status of certificates.
+The OWGTM is responsible for publication of information regarding practices, certificates, and the current status of certificates.
 Where appropriate, such responsibilities may be delegated to the Subordinate CAs operating under the OISTE Trust Model.

-The shared repositories containing public information in the OGTM are managed by WISeKey SA or the operator of the Issuing CAs, and are available 24 hours a day, seven days a week.
+The shared repositories containing public information in the OWGTM are managed by WISeKey SA or the operator of the Issuing CAs, and are available 24 hours a day, seven days a week.
 In the case of interruption by cause of “force majeure”, the service will be re-established in the minimum possible time.

 ### 2.2.1 Statement on Compliance with CA/Browser Forum requirements